Serena Williams: Williams vs. Azarenka

 Williams leads the series 18–5.
 The rivalry began at the 2008 Australian Open, and their most recent match was in the semifinals of the 2020 US Open.
 Williams holds a 10–1 record in Grand Slams.
 Azarenka is the only player to win four WTA tour-level finals against Williams, and, despite only winning five matches against Williams, is considered one of the few modern players to truly challenge Williams.

 Williams vs. Sharapova

-Williams leads the series 20–2.
+Williams leads the series 20–2, with a third loss by walkover.
 The pair first met in the fourth round of the 2004 Miami Open, where Williams defeated Sharapova.
 Their rivalry truly began at the 2004 Wimbledon final, where Williams was the two-time defending champion; Sharapova bested her in an upset.
 Williams next lost to Sharapova in the finals of the 2004 WTA Tour Championships.
 Since then, however, Williams has dominated the rivalry, winning all of their clashes, with only three of their matches going to three sets.
-They met 10 times in Grand Slam tournaments, where Williams leads 9–1.
-They faced off in a further nine finals, with Williams leading 7–2.
-Their final match was in the first round of the 2019 US Open, where Williams defeated Sharapova in two sets.
+They met 10 times in Grand Slam tournaments, where Williams leads 9–1, with a second loss at the 2018 French Open where Sharapova won by walkover.
+In Grand Slam finals, Williams leads 3–1.
+Their last match was in the first round of the 2019 US Open, where Williams defeated Sharapova in two sets.